Avalanche (character)

-Avalanche is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Avalanche (Dominikos Ioannis Petrakis) is the name of two characters appearing in American comic books published by Marvel Comics.
 Each character is usually depicted as an enemy of the X-Men.

 The Dominikos Petrakis version of Avalanche is a Cretan mutant who possesses the ability to generate seismic waves from his hands that are strong enough to create earthquakes of varying sizes and to disintegrate any substance other than living tissue.
 He has been a member of the Brotherhood of Mutants and Freedom Force.

 The animated series X-Men: Evolution portrays a different version of Avalanche named Lance Alvers, a misguided mutant teenager and romantic love interest of the X-Men's Shadowcat.

 Publication history

 Created by writer Chris Claremont and artist/co-writer John Byrne, the Dominikos Petrakis version of Avalanche first appeared in The Uncanny X-Men #141 (Jan.
 1981).

+During the Krakoan Age, Avalanche was among the villains given a second chance on Krakoa.
+In January 2022, Marvel Comics ran a voting contest where voters could pick between one of ten characters to join the X-Men, with Avalanche being among the candidates.
+In July 2022, Avalanche appeared in a digital comic released as a companion to the second Hellfire Gala.
+This comic revealed that the election had also been held in-universe, with Avalanche losing the vote.